kramphub/kiya/README.md

 managed with great care.
 This means secrets must be stored encrypted on reliable shared storage and its access must controlled by AAA (authentication, authorisation and auditing).

-**Kiya** is a simple tool that eases the access to the secrets stored in GSM or KMS.
-It requires an authenticated Google account and permissions for that account to read secrets and perform encryption and decryption.
+**Kiya** is a simple tool that eases the access to the secrets stored in GSM,KMS or SSM.
+It requires an authenticated  account and permissions for that account to read secrets and perform encryption and decryption.

 #### Labeled secrets